A Treatise on Differential Geometry and its role in Relativity Theory: Differential structure on the manifold

-Thus we can summarize the result of exterior differentiation:\\ i) The exterior differentiation acts linearly on forms \textit{i.e.}, for any two $r$-forms $A$ and $B$\\
+i) The exterior differentiation acts linearly on forms \textit{i.e.}, for any two $r$-forms $A$ and $B$

 ii) For any $r$-form field `$A$', $dA$ is a ($r+1$)-form field independent of the choice of co-ordinate.
-However, co-ordinate independence will be lost if tensor product is used instead of Wedge product.\\\\ iii) \underline{Leibnitz rule}: If A is a r-form and C is a form then
+However, co-ordinate independence will be lost if tensor product is used instead of Wedge product.\\